lubuntu-team/manual/CONTRIBUTING.md

 To submit your code, or push to your Launchpad account and submit a merge request, both will be seen by someone with the permission to merge.
-Push to the following repository to be able to submit a merge proposal on differential after registering an account on the Lubuntu phabricator.
+Push to the following repository to be able to submit a merge proposal on the Lubuntu gittea.

 ```
 arc diff